 Crowley conducts much of his research within the Interaction Lab in the department of communication at the University of Washington.

 Crowley, J. P., Denes, A., *Makos, S., & *Whitt, J. Expressive writing to cope with relational transgressions: Tests of a dual-process model of expressive writing and its effects on forgiveness communication and testosterone.
-Manuscript accepted at Health Communication.
+Health Communication.

 Crowley, J. P., Harvey Knowles, J. A., & Riggs, N. (2016).
 Message processes and their associations with adolescents’ executive function and reports of bullying.
 School Psychology International, 37, 32-50. doi: 10.1177/0143034315605574

 Crowley, J. P. (2015).
 Marshaling social support.
 In C. R. Berger & M. E. Roloff (Eds.), The International Encyclopedia of Interpersonal Communication.
 Hoboken, NJ: Wiley- Blackwell. doi:10.1002/9781118540190.wbeic200

 Crowley, J. P. (2014).
 Expressive writing to cope with hate speech: Assessing psychobiological stress recovery and forgiveness promotion after benefit-finding and traumatic-disclosure writing for Lesbian, Gay, Bisexual, or Queer victims of hate speech.
 Human Communication Research, 40, 238-261. doi:10.111/hcre.12020

 Crowley, J. P., & Faw, M. H. (2014).
 Support marshaling for romantic relationships: Empirical validation of a typology.
 Personal Relationships, 21, 242-257. doi: 10.1111/pere.12029